DaveSimplifire/DaveSimplifire/README.md

 - 👋 Hi, I’m @DaveSimplifire
 - 👀 I’m interested in porting our contract management platform to the Internet Computer
-- 🌱 I’m currently learning Motoko for smart contract development
+- 🌱 I’m currently learning Rust for smart contract development
 - 💞️ I’m looking to collaborate on CRUD database persistence
 - 📫 How to reach me: dave_ebbitt@simplifire.world